ENT 240 Funding and Finance for Entrepreneurs

 3. Examine the relationships among revenue base, sales forecasts, assets, and need for financing.

-1. Explain the overall nature of risk for individuals and businesses.
+1. Explain the overall nature of risk for entrepreneurs.

 Evaluation Criteria/Policies